danburzo/grunt-recipes/chapters/02 - Linting your code.md

 **Note:** Grunt tasks can have multiple configurations, named _targets_.
 This allows us to use different sets of options for the same task, depending on what we need.
 A common scenario is having a target for _development_ and one for _distribution_.

-In defining the list of JavaScript files to lint, we've used a shorthand.
-This is the equivalent, more explicit version:

-	jshint: {
-		all: {
-			files: ['scripts/*.js']
-		}
-	}

 ### Run the JSHint task

 In your project directory, run: